Bitcoin-InnovationHub/old/README.md

 ## Editing

-Hydra is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.
+The Hydra Template is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.

 ### Posts